Applications are open for the NSW State Significant Event Fund.

 The State Significant Event Fund has been re-profiled up until 2023, to support the recovery of the events industry.

 Expressions of Interest (EOI) submissions are now being accepted for events that can be delivered from 2022 and support the State on a fast-track to recovery.
-Events proposed to be held before 30 June 2022 are encouraged to submit their EOI by Monday 20 December 2021.

 The State Significant Event Fund is a contestable fund that is designed to enable accelerated investment to secure, acquire and develop signature events of national and international significance.

 Major events generate significant economic and social benefits for NSW.
 Investing in a world-class events calendar to maximise the economic and social benefits to NSW is a key strategic pillar of the Visitor Economy Strategy 2030.